cosmos/sdk-tutorials/b9lab-content/3-main-concepts/09-protobuf.md

 Originally designed and developed by Google, Protobuf has been an open source project since 2008 and services as the basis for Remote Procedure Call (RPC) systems.

 `.proto` files contain data structures called messages.
-A compiler, `protoc`, interprets the `.proto` file and generates source code in supported languages,  C++, C#, Dart, Go, Java and Python.
+A compiler, `protoc`, interprets the `.proto` file and generates source code in supported languages, such as Go, C++, C#, Dart, Java, Python, and others.

 <HighlightBox type=”info”>